friedger/info_tokens/docs/threefold_app.md

 Here you see the TFT wallet address in two formats:
 - As a QR code, which can be scanned from the wallet app of the sender, as documented here below in [Send tokens](#send)
-- Or in full text format, which can be copied by clicking it, and then past the address into a chat or email message.
+- Or in full text format, which can be copied by clicking it, and then paste the address into a chat or email message.

 <a id='send'><a>